A week of cycling to explore Taiwan's roads and discover breathtaking landscapes! + How to visit the Taroko Gorges independently

 In Taiwan the currency is called the New Taiwan Dollar, this is shortened by TWD.
 To give you an idea, 1€ is equivalent to about 35 TWD (the rate has generally fluctuated between 34 and 36 over the last 5 years).

-Taiwan is clearly not the cheapest destination in Asia, but let us be reassured that it remains reasonable!
+Taiwan is clearly not the cheapest destination in Asia, but it remains clearly reasonable!

-For backpack travellers there is a budget that ranges from 28€ to 40€ per day.
+For backpackers the budget is between 28€ to 40€ per day.

-For our part, we decided to use only public transport and... our calves!
-We have chosen to follow the east coast of Taiwan with rental bicycles.
-While negotiating, the bicycles came back to us at 17€ per day (for 2 bicycles, 7 days rental).
-Our article on our 7 days on a bike
+For our part, we decided to use only public transport and... our legs!
+We have chosen to follow the east coast of Taiwan with rental bikes.
+After negortiations, we paid 17€ per day (for 2 bicycles, 7 days rental).

 Practical information for a trip to Taiwan